Mattlavelle966/SwayBg-Randomizer-Plugin/README.md

 This clones this repo and installs Lua for running the helper scripts and `swaybg` for wallpaper management.
 Ensure your wallpapers live under `~/pics/Wallpapers/` or adjust the path in `bg-changer.lua`.

 ## Usage
-1. clone this repo to your chosen path.
-2. `recomended` in your desktop env config Bind a key of your choice to `cd <swaybg-randomizer dir> && lua bg-changer.lua`)
+1. `recomended` in your desktop env config Bind a key of your choice to `cd <swaybg-randomizer dir> && lua bg-changer.lua`)
-3. `NOTE:` You must run lua from within the cloned repo otherwise lua wont be able to find the utils package.
+2. `NOTE:` You must run lua from within the cloned repo otherwise lua wont be able to find the utils package.

 ## Configuration
 - `wallpapersDirectory`: default is `~/pics/Wallpapers/`.
 Change this constant to target another folder.